jl4282/csci-ua.0480-spring2016-010/slides/07/web.markdown

 __curl__ is a command line tool to transfer data to and from a server.
 The -I flag retrieves headers only.
 <pre><code data-trim contenteditable>
+# get the response headers for google.com only
-curl -I jvers.com/teaching
+curl -I google.com

+# get the response headers for www.google.com only
-curl -I jvers.com/teaching/
+curl -I www.google.com

+# get the entire response (including body)
+curl www.google.com
 </code></pre>
 </section>